 I am not pointing a finger at anyone else when I know there are four more pointed back in my direction.

 One of the blessings of walking through a hard season is the gift of perspective that you get.
 This is one of those valuable lessons that God has gently and mercifully taught me on my personal cancer caregiving road.

 So there are obviously A LOT of things that you should NOT say to someone who has cancer but I want you to be equipped with what TO SAY when someone has cancer.

 Empathetic Conversation Switches: What to Say When Someone Has Cancer

 Don’t Say: “I know just how you feel.”

-Try Saying: “I care about you and I want to help,” or “I can’t imagine how you are feeling but I would like to know.”
+Try Saying: “I care about you and I want to help,” or “I can only imagine how you are feeling but I would like to better understand.”

 Don’t Say: “Don’t worry.”

 This is a biggie in Christian circles.
 We are human after all.
 Easier said than done, even for the most devout.